joanabmartins/CCPtemplates/Workday - PR concluded/README.md

 <h3>Testing Considerations</h3>

 Microsoft has a Workday environment that we have been using for testing.
+The credentials for it have also been shared with Oded, Prateek and Cheetan.